TheOdinProject/curriculum/ruby_on_rails/rails_basics/deployment.md

 Luckily, there are still plenty of other great options out there.
 The downside is they all have very limited free tiers.
 For this reason, and to accommodate as many of our learners as possible, we're going to recommend a range of options instead of just one.

 You can host most of your projects for free using a combination of the different providers we recommend.
-But you'll have a bit more leg work to do.
+But you'll have a bit more legwork to do.
 You'll have to create an account and get familiar with a few different providers.

 If you can pay for hosting, things are more straightforward.
 It will afford you the luxury of choosing one provider you can learn deeply, and you'll be able to manage all of your apps from one place.